The Art Of Slowing Down

 Tom Yum

-And Khao Soy for S!
+And Khao Soy!

 It’s not often I’ll spend a day shopping as I tend to find the motions tedious and prefer to do so online to get it over with (love clothes, hate queues!), but when you’re jet lagged and mentally drained it turns out that slowing down and taking a shopping day can actually be incredibly therapeutic!